 What agritourism programs are already taking place in Oceanside?

 Currently, the options are limited to Beach House Winery in South Morro Hills and Cyclops Farms in Fire Mountain.
 Beach House Winery includes a tasting room, event space, wine making operations, and vineyards.
 Cyclops Farms is set on two ocean view acres in the Fire Mountain area of South Oceanside.
 The farm works with local chefs by providing farm fresh produce.
 Cyclops also runs a Saturday morning farm stand that is open to the public and holds monthly farm dinners featuring farm-fresh produce and the talents of local chefs.
 In addition there are several restaurants that focus their menu on the availability of locally grown produce and seafood that has made the Oceanside community more aware of the benefits and importance of local farms, and sustainable food systems that reduce our environmental resource footprint.

 Phase One of the Agritourism Strategic Plan included the highly anticipated event called O’side Feast that provided another educational opportunity to create awareness in the community about the importance of sustaining our agricultural heritage and how it impacts our environment.
 Participants had the opportunity to experience the beautiful landscape of South Morro Hills while enjoying farm fresh dining, local wine and beer tastings as well as time with the local farmers and chefs.
-The importance of farm to table and back to farm sustainability efforts will be highlighted at the event.
-The inaugural event was held on May 20, 2017.
+The importance of farm to table and back to farm sustainability efforts will be highlighted at the event, held on May 20, 2017.
 More Info about O’side Feast.